vincentchachere/VPN-Setup-and-Geo-location-Testing/README.md

 <br>
 <br>

-Once inside you VM open Microsoft Edge and brwose https:whatismyipaddress.com then take note of it in a text file.
+Once inside you VM open Microsoft Edge and **browose https:whatismyipaddress.com** then **take note** of it in a text file.

+*This is number 3 from the lab overview image explanation.*

 <img width="800" alt="isolated" src="https://github.com/user-attachments/assets/29ff42dd-d76a-424f-9516-0f6dafc2bcbd">